juliangut/slim-routing/README.md

 }
 ```

-* `name`, optional, group name so it can be referenced by another group in order to create a group tree
 * `prefix`, optional, prefix to be prepended to route names
 * `parent`, optional, references a parent group's _name_
 * `pattern`, optional, path pattern